thomasstrassmann/ingredient5/README.md

 An error that still remains is the sending of automatic mails in dev-mode (debug=True), because here a 500 error code appears.
 Here a suitable solution was searched for a long time, however, so far remained unclear, why the error appears.
 Since the function is fully functional when the page is live (debug=False), this is rather negligible.

+Two more unfixed bugs appear on some iphone smartphones, which are not critical, but cannot be fixed quickly.
+The form in the workshop and the remove button in the cookbook are not displayed correctly.
+It was tried to fix it with -webkit-appearance: none; appearance: none; in the appropriate elements, with moderate success.
+Here would have to be further searched for a fix, with which I am 100% satisfied.

 **Automatic testing**